 The club is proud of its Pennant performance.
-Although we have had our challenging years, the players mostly do very well in the competitions and it is unusual not to win a pennant each year.
-Participation is very high and in 2018 we have three Divisions in the Ladies Friday Pennant and six teams in the Saturday Open Competition.
+Although 2020/21 was a challenging year, the players mostly do very well in the competitions and it is unusual not to win a pennant each year.
+Participation is very high and in 2020/21 we have three Divisions in the Ladies Friday Pennant and six teams in the Saturday Open Competition.

 The club members treat the Thursday 2/4/2 competition as their pennant practice and there is no doubt this helps with their performance.